On the organ’s place today

 ¶ ‘musician’s tool’

 We usually call devices with which music is played ‘instruments’.
 Interestingly, while we think of musical instruments as expressive, elegant, even precious, means for creating art, the word ‘instrument’ in other contexts, though it may connote precision of manufacture and of result, most readily suggests a means of measurement or investigation rather than one of creation.
-Yet it is by no means wrong – and is perhaps very right – to think of musical instruments in this way as well; for an instrument can and should indeed be a means of investigating, probing, experimenting with, music.
+Yet it’s by no means wrong – and is perhaps very right – to think of musical instruments in this way as well; for an instrument can and should indeed be a means of investigating, probing, experimenting with, music.

 Conversely, we may think of ‘tools’ as being humbler than ‘instruments’ – but at the same time, tools are often used to create, or at least to improve, rather than simply to observe.
 Musical instruments, including organs, should likewise aid in the making of new art and craft, and in presenting existing work in the best light.
-Thinking of the organ as a tool might also helpfully remind us of the functional aspect of liturgical music and other arts.
+Thinking of the organ as a tool might also helpfully remind us of the functional aspect of liturgical music and other arts:

 Thinking ‘in terms of what it can do, not what it cannot do’